pcgrisha/docs.carpentries.org/topic_folders/policies/privacy.md

 ### Removing personal information

+The data we collect is characterized by specific, explicit, and legitimate interest to facilitate the continued functioning of the Carpentries organisation and its activities.
+As such, we retain specific data indefinitely that allows us to contact active volunteers, produce internal metrics and reports, and to publicly share anonymised impact studies and scientific publications.

 Consent options regarding information held within the AMY database can be made by you from within AMY itself.
 Any other requests by you to revoke consent from us holding any information on you outside the AMY database, please notify